alanphys/BeamScheme/readme.txt

 BeamScheme is not intended to replace the commercial software available with 2D arrays, but to complement it.

+BeamScheme now supports user definable parameters and parameter sets.
+To support this multi-page pdf and print output had to be added as well as an expression editor.
+This is an interim release for testing.

 2) Licence
 Please read the file Licence.txt.
 This means that if as a result of using this program you fry your patients, trash your linac, nuke the cat, blow the city power in a ten block radius and generally cause global thermonuclear meltdown!
 Sorry, you were warned!